-Figure 4.0: A cartoon poking fun at wind turbine installation developers (here Meridian energy) and NIMBYs (Not In My Back Yard) alike (from www.stuff.co.nz).
+Figure 5: A cartoon from a major daily New Zealand newspaper making fun at wind turbine installation developers (here Meridian energy) and NIMBYs (Not In My Back Yard) alike (from www.stuff.co.nz).

-5.0 Noise sensitivity
+Noise sensitivity

-- Noise sensitivity, considered a stable personality trait that is relatively invariant across noise level, is a strong predictor of noise annoyance and is correlated with sleep quality.
+Noise sensitivity, considered a stable personality trait that is relatively invariant across noise level, is a strong predictor of noise annoyance and is correlated with sleep quality.
 Noise sensitive individuals can be described by two key characteristics.
 First, they are more likely to pay attention to sound and evaluate it negatively (e.g., threatening or annoying).
-Second, they have stronger emotional reactions to noise, and consequently, greater difficulty habituating. - 5.2 Note that noise sensitivity is not a symptom of mental illness, but a measurable state that differs in intensity across the population.
+Second, they have stronger emotional reactions to noise, and consequently, greater difficulty habituating.
+My own research concurs with international studies estimating the prevalence of severe noise sensitivity to be between 10 - 15 percent of the population.

+It should be noted that noise sensitivity is not a symptom of mental illness, but a measurable characteristic that differs in intensity across the population.
 Research has suggested that noise sensitivity is associated with mental illness.
 However, this does not mean that mental illness is a necessary prerequisite for reporting high sensitivity to noise, nor that noise sensitivity is a symptom of mental illness.
-As a trait, noise sensitivity is measured on a continuum from highly noise sensitive to highly noise resistant, and everybody falls somewhere along this continuum:
+As a characteristic, noise sensitivity is measured on a continuum from highly noise sensitive to highly noise resistant, and everybody falls somewhere along this continuum: